rokmohar/alexa-assistant/readme.md

 ### Alexa Skill Setup (Part 2)

-1. Return to the Alexa skill page that we paused at ealier
+1. Return to the Alexa skill page that we paused at earlier
-2. In the Authorization URL paste the following:-
+2. In the Authorization URL paste the following: -

     ```
     https://accounts.google.com/o/oauth2/auth?access_type=offline